 At first Lightroom CC’s feature set was limited but as newer versions were released, its capabilities are more in line with Lightroom Classic.

 For a complete list of each version and when major features were introduced, Wikipedia has an up-to-date Lightroom reference page.

 In 2009, Adobe released Lightroom version 3, which added support for video files, tethered shooting, and new camera Raw formats.
-Additionally, this version was the first to contain built-in lens correction and perspective control.
+This version was the first to contain built-in lens correction and perspective control.

-The next major release was Lightroom version 4 in 2012, which added support for photo book creation, and the map (GPS) module.
-It also introduced highlight and shadow recovery sliders to bring out the details in the darkest and lightest areas of an image.
+The next major release was Lightroom version 4 in 2012, which added support for photo book creation and the map (GPS) module.
+It also introduced highlight and shadow recovery sliders to bring out the details in an image’s darkest and lightest areas.